sailfishos/docs.sailfishos.org/Develop/Apps/Packaging/README.md

 The *Files* keyword lists the files and directories that are copied to the system when the package is installed.
 Each of the files and paths listed in this section refers to one of the items in the `INSTALLS` declaration in the `sailfish.prf` file.

-Note that where the `.prf` file used Qt project variables, the `.yaml` file uses `.spec` file macros.
+Note that where the `.prf` file used Qt project variables, the `.yaml` file uses SPEC file macros.
 The declarations for the project’s qml directory in the in the `.prf` file
 ```qmake
 qml.files = qml
 qml.path = /usr/share/$${TARGET}